infinitepower18/WSA-Sideloader/README.md

 <img width="327" alt="image" src="https://user-images.githubusercontent.com/44692189/195931968-3450beb9-895c-436b-8682-5b28727dc81a.png">

-## Known issues

-### No new ARM64 builds
-No new builds have been released since version 1.1.10, however that will soon change as I now have current releases of WSA Sideloader running on ARM64.
-It will be available once I finish all my testing.

 ## FAQ

 ### The APK installation fails with the error message "No connection could be made because the target machine actively refused it"